 The Uni Project is dedicated to expanding a culture of learning beyond the walls of schools and libraries and into public space.
 We've developed a new tool to do this work: a portable educational environment called the Uni that can be dropped into almost any available street-level location.
 Part library, part classroom, the Uni provides a place to gather around books and learning experiences, right in the heart of neighborhoods all across New York City.

 We're also making Uni infrastructure for others.
-Read about our second Uni, which was shipped to Almaty, Kazakhstan for the US State Department.
+Read about other Unis in the US and abroad in the drop-down menu above.
 We've been at this work for a while—check out the Storefront Library.

 Library Journal described the Uni as one of several “groundbreaking ideas...that could stimulate out-of-the-box thinking on how to impact library users in fresh ways.”